RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 Once the email is verified you'll receive emails about the new events when a scheduler agent creates one.

+## Task 06: Integrate Scheduler Agent with Lambda Sink Connector
+This task helps you build a fully managed Lambda Kafka Sink Connector that routes your queries to a Scheduler lambda agent , similar to how we did it for a sql agent.

+Goal:
+Stream scheduler_agent_input Kafka topic data directly to your AWS Lambda.

+1. Set up one more AWS Lambda Sink Connector using the configuration details below and deploy the connector. *Leave all other values that are not shown below as default or empty.*
+      - Topic: scheduler_agent_input
+      - AWS Lambda function name: scheduler_agent
+      - Authentication Method: IAM Roles
+      - Provider Integration Name: <the AWS Lambda Sink integration you set up>
+      - Input Kafka record value format: AVRO
+      - Connector name: SchedulerAgentSink

 ## Task 07 – Final Agent Builder Join & response input Structuring
 Now that all three agents (SQL, Search, Scheduler) have emitted results, we perform a final conditional join with the orchestrator metadata.
 This gives us a fully enriched context for each user query.